 These figures are taken from a 2001 submission by the Bus Industry Confederation to the National Fuel Tax Enquiry.
 As explained at the outset, they represent ‘externalities’ associated with car and truck use: costs that are paid neither by motorists nor by transport authorities acting on behalf of motorists.

-The value of $700 million for noise costs is the BIC’s ‘lower’ estimate; the ‘upper’ estimate is close to $2 billion.
+The value of $1000 million for noise costs is the BIC’s ‘lower’ estimate of $700 million adjusted for 45 per cent CPI growth from 2001 to 2016.
+The ‘upper’ estimate is close to $2.8 billion in real terms.
 Uncertainty arises because the most recent comprehensive studies of noise damage appeared in the early 1990s, and changes in costs since then have to be estimated.
 The BIC also notes that their figures assume that noise damage does not occur in non-urban areas, an assumption that many rural Australians might dispute.

 The figure for pollution takes into account some of the indirect health costs due to respiratory illness mentioned above.
 However, the approach taken is more conservative, setting aside possible effects about which there is still much uncertainty.
 So again, this is a minimum credible estimate rather than a most probable estimate.
 The figure has not been time-adjusted, as on past experience any marginal improvements in pollution performance since 2001 wlll have been more than cancelled out by the increase in car and truck travel and by cost inflation.

 Our figure for climate change is also based on the BIC submission to the National Fuel Tax enquiry, but has been updated to reflect trends in motor vehicle emissions since 2000.
-The figure has also been verified against later estimates both here and overseas, notably the Stern Review released in the UK in 2006, and the Garnaut Review here.
+The figure has also been verified against later estimates both here and overseas, from the 2006 Stern Review in the UK to 2021 IMF estimates.

-According to the BITRE Infrastructure Statistics Yearbook, the aggregate emissions from road vehicles (excluding buses) have remained between 71 million and 73 million tonnes of CO2 equivalent since 2004, with no evident trend upwards or downwards.
-Taking 72 million tonnes as a ‘best fit’ estimate and costing emissions at the conservative $40 per tonne gives the $2.9 billion figure used here.
-Costed at the UK ‘business as usual’ figure of $70 per tonne, the figure would be about $5 billion, rising in future years.
+According to the BITRE Infrastructure Statistics Yearbook, the aggregate emissions from road vehicles (excluding buses) reached 78.5 million tonnes of CO2 equivalent in 2016, and are steadily increasing (though with a brief pause between 2004 and 2009).
+Costing these emissions at the conservative $40 per tonne gives the $3.1 billion figure used here.
+Costed at the UK ‘business as usual’ figure of $70 per tonne, the figure would be about $5.5 billion, rising in future years.

 Petrol and Diesel Excise

-According to the Australian Taxation Office, fuel excise raised $10,332 million in 2008-09.
-The total excise collected on all petroleum and related products was $15.5 billion, but around $5.2 billion of this was rebated.
+According to the Australian Taxation Office, fuel excise raised $11,645 million in 2015-16.
+The total excise collected on all petroleum products was $17.8 billion, but around $6.2 billion of this was rebated.
 Rebates are available for use of diesel and some other fuels in trains, ships, large trucks and buses, farm machinery, mining operations, electricity generation and health care.
 At various times, rebates have also been available for general fuel sales in rural areas, and for designated ‘clean’ fuels such as biodiesel.

 Once again, we have been deliberately conservative in using the raw Tax Office figures for excise and rebates.
-This gives figures for net excise that are about $1 billion higher than those reported by BITRE in their ‘Road Related Revenue’ summary.
-This may be due to the inclusion of certain other fuels and products unrelated to road transport (such as aviation fuel and condensate) in the ATO figures but not the BITRE figures.
+This gives figures for net excise that are about $600 million higher than those reported by BITRE in their ‘Road Related Revenue’ summary.
+This may be due to our inclusion of certain other fuels and products unrelated to road transport (such as aviation fuel and condensate) which BITRE may omit from their figures.
+However, restricting to the ATO figures just for petrol and diesel fuels reduces the revenue figure by about $2 billion, which undershoots the BITRE figure substantially.
 Again, to avoid any doubt about the good deal motorists get under present-day arrangements, our accounting aims to ensure that any foreseeable errors are on the side of overestimating revenue and underestimating expenditure.

 |Petrol/Diesel excise and rebates ($million)|